 GCUA: General Codon Usage Analysis

-GCUA was initially written while working at the Natural History Museum, London, however it is now being developed at the University of Manchester.
+GCUA was initially written while working at the Natural History Museum, London.
 The pdf describing the program can be downloaded here.

 This program is designed to perform various tasks that are of use for evaluating codon usage in a set of genes.
 You can get it to do some simple things like calculate the number of observations of a particular codon in a gene.
 Or you can do the same thing for the combined dataset.
 You can also look at amino acid usage frequencies (again for each gene or for the dataset as a whole).
 The program also produces a distance matrix based on the similarity of codon usage in genes.

 However, the most important feature of the program is its ability to use multivariate analysis to look at variation in codon usage amongst genes.
 Although it is popular to say that an organism has a particular codon usage, it is now known that an organisms genes might have more than one codon usage pattern and it is usually only by using a multivariate analysis method that it is possible to ascertain the kinds of variation contained within the data.

 The FastA (or Pearson) format is the simplest method of representing molecular sequence data.
 On one line is the name of the gene (or organism), preceeded by a ‘>’ (no parentheses).
 The sequence data begins on the next line.
 The next sequence is identified by the ‘>’.

 If your data is in a different format, you can use Readseq by Don Gilbert to reformat the data into FastA format.
 Readseq is available from the IUBIO archive: http://iubio.bio.indiana.edu/